-To share knowledge, experience, best practice and opinions among Muslim women and those working with them in order to strengthen Muslim women's ability to bring about effective changes in our lives.
+To share knowledge, experience, best practice and opinions among Muslim women and those working with them in order to strengthen Muslim women’s ability to exercise their rights, challenge unjust attitudes and bring about effective changes.

-To bring Muslim women's diverse voices to Government, and to gather information relevant to Muslim women's lives in order to ensure local and national policy meets our varied needs.
+To bring Muslim women’s diverse voices to policy influencers and makers and to gather information relevant to Muslim women’s lives in order to ensure local and national policy meets our varied needs.

 To raise the profile of individual Muslim women and support organisations by highlighting their achievements and showcasing diverse role models.

 Develop information packages to support the work of Muslim women's organisations.

 Build Muslim women's capacity to advocate for their rights.